MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-request-pages-for-reports.md

 If a `DataItemTableView` or `SourceTableView` isn't defined, then end users can select a sort column and sort order at runtime.

-In a complex report that uses data from several tables, the functionality may depend on a specific key and sort order.
+In a complex report that uses data from several tables, the functionality might depend on a specific key and sort order.
 Design your reports so that end-users can't change the sort order in a way that affects their functionality.

 For data items and table elements whose source table contains calculated fields, such as amounts and quantities, the **Filter totals by:** section is automatically included on the request page, which allows you to adjust various dimensions that influence calculations.